 Falcon 10X

-Dassault Aviation began with a clean sheet to create the Falcon 10X, the largest and most capable purpose-built business jet.
+Dassault Aviation began with a clean sheet to create the Falcon 10X, the largest and most capable purpose-built business jet ever developed.
 Its cabin is the largest in business aviation with a new level of flexibility in creating a customized interior environment.
 New, high-speed aerodynamics yield a maximum range capability of 7,500 nm (13,890 km) and a top speed of Mach 0.925.

 The Largest, Most Flexible Cabin in Business Aviation

 With a cabin volume of 2,780 cubic feet (79 cubic meters), the 10X offers the largest cabin interior of any purpose-built business jet.
-It is almost 8 inches (20 cm) wider than its competitors.
+It’s almost 8 inches (20 cm) wider than its competitors.

 • Cabin height: 6 ft, 8 in (2.03 m)